 ← Back to Documentation

-Performer turns your keyboard into a visual instrument.
-36 slots spread across 4 rows let you map any visual content to individual keys and perform live, triggering visuals instantly with keypresses.
-Build layered compositions on the fly, save complete keyboard configurations as presets, and recall different setups for different songs or segments of your set.
+SynthVision turns your keyboard into a visual instrument.
+Up to 36 slots across the number, Q, A, and Z rows let you map any visual content to individual keys and perform live, triggering visuals instantly with keypresses.
+Combine the QWERTY clip pad with an XY pad, spacebar effects, a palette of 3D worlds, and one-shot action macros to build layered compositions on the fly, save complete keyboard configurations as presets, and recall different setups for different songs or segments of your set.

 The Keyboard Grid